Plaza Carolina: Renovations in the 1990s

 On November 15, 1990, Plaza Carolina was officially reinaugurated after the $7 million renovations.
 Among the changes, Richard Gelber, architect of the Shapiro, Petrauskas and Gelber company, in charge of remodeling project, indicated that new colors were used on facades to reflect the tropical environment of the island.
 New entrances were created with glazed ceramic tiles, pink stucco, diagonal candle-shaped walls, and neon lights that illuminate the interior and exterior of the center.
 They also installed skylights in the ceilings over the central areas with a lattice to let in natural light.
 A fountain surrounded by tropical plants was built in the central area that could be covered and become a stage for special events, since it had seats for the public placed in the form of an amphitheater.
 The decoration included the installation of glazed tiles topped with shiny metal and neon bands on the corridor columns.
 Reopening celebration activities for the public were announced by the marketing director, Josefina Cantellops.
 During this time the mall had a total of 1.1 million square feet of retail space with 170 stores, and it was primarily anchored by JCPenney, Sears, González Padín, Woolworth, Tiendas Capri, and a Pueblo Xtra.

 In October 1995, González Padín ceased operations after a failed buyout by the retailer Dillard's which was supposed to save the department store; for unknown reasons the deal never happened, causing the permanent closure of González Padín.
 Over the passing years the former space of González Padín was subdivided into a mall entrance, and a Forever 21.

-In October 1998, under the Lendlease an agreement was made with LaSalle Partners Incorporated to acquire from Lendlease the then current owners of the mall Compass Retail Management and Leasing operations for an estimated $180 million dollars with provisions for an earnout payment of up to $77.5 million dollars over five years, of which Plaza Carolina was included.
+In October 1998, under the Lendlease an agreement was made with LaSalle Partners Incorporated to acquire from Lendlease the then current owners of the mall Compass Retail Management and Leasing operations for an estimated $180 million with provisions for an earnout payment of up to $77.5 million over five years, of which Plaza Carolina was included.